The Ginzburg-Landau order parameter near the second critical field: The limiting problem

 \subsection{Periodic minimizers}

 We introduce the following space,

-Notice that the periodicity conditions in \eqref{eq-hc2-space1} are constructed in such a manner that, for any function $u\in E_{R}$, the functions $|u|$, $|\nabla_{\Ab_0}u|$ and the vector field $\overline u \nabla_{\Ab_0}u$ are periodic with respect to the lattice generated by $K_R$.
+Notice that the periodicity conditions in \eqref{eq-hc2-space1} are constructed in such a manner that all physically relevant quantities are periodic (i.e. density, energy and super-current).
+More precisely, for any function $u\in E_{R}$, the functions $|u|$, $|\nabla_{\Ab_0}u|$ and the vector field $\overline u \nabla_{\Ab_0}u$ are periodic with respect to the lattice generated by $K_R$.

 Recall the functional $G_{b,\mathcal D}$ in \eqref{eq-LF-2D} above.
 We introduce the ground state energy,